Chief financial officer's report

 The group’s capital management strategy is focused on investing in the organic growth of the business and returning surplus funds to shareholders through dividends and share buy-backs:

-- Capital expenditure of R337 million was invested in new stores and refurbishments, R160 million on expanding distribution centres and R150 million on IT and retail infrastructure.
+- Capital expenditure of R307 million was invested in new stores, pharmacies and the refurbishment of 53 Clicks stores; R69 million on distribution centres; and R215 million on IT and retail infrastructure.

-- The group returned R1.2 billion to shareholders through dividend payments and share buy-backs.
+- The group returned R1.5 billion to shareholders through dividend payments of R822 million and share buy-backs of R653 million.

 Management aims to ensure IT systems and infrastructure are well maintained and remain relevant to future needs of the business.

-During the year the group invested R80 million on computer hardware and R71 million on computer software.
+During the year the group invested R86 million on computer hardware and R125 million on computer software.